Why are changes being made to recycling?

 We are also undertaking strategic reviews into our waste system.
 This includes how we collect recyclables at the kerbside.

-I've heard that Hutt City Council is undertaking a waste review.
-What's the status of this and how does this link to the recycling changes?
+What is the status of the waste review and how does this link to the recycling changes?

 Hutt City Council has been working on a strategic review of three key waste management areas: residential hazardous waste, resource recovery for reusable items like furniture and kerbside collection.
 The review is a result of key actions that Hutt City Council committed to under the city’s Waste Minimisation and Management Plan 2017 to 2023.

 While further work on the benefits and costs of the different kerbside options is being carried out over the next few months we provide the following update below.
 The outcomes of our work will be put out to the community for consideration in early 2020 as part of the annual plan process.
 Subject to community consultation, any changes to services like kerbside recycling are expected to be implemented in late 2020 or early 2021.

 Strategic Waste Review update as at 24 May 2019

 The review work to date has focused on whether current services are fit for purpose, and if not, what the alternatives are.
 The aim is to provide the most cost effective, safe, environmentally sound and appropriate service for Lower Hutt.
 The approaches taken by other councils around New Zealand are also being considered.